The A Word: Synopsis

-Five-year-old Joe Hughes displays clear signs of communication problems and consistently isolates himself by listening to pop music through large blue and black headphones.
+Five-year-old Joe Hughes displays clear signs of communication problems and consistently isolates himself by listening to pop music through headphones.
 He has encyclopaedic knowledge of the songs he listens to and accurately sings along with the lyrics.
 His parents, Alison and Paul, seem oblivious to the disorder and wonder why Joe is ostracised by other children of the same age.
 However, it is later discovered by Joe's grandfather, Maurice, that Alison and Paul have been taking him to a hospital for his communication problems.
 Other family members know there is a problem; however, their attempts to intervene are met with obstruction from Joe's parents.
-After originally believing Joe had hearing problems, their Ear, Nose and Throat consultant refers Joe to a specialist who diagnoses him with Autism.
+After originally believing Joe had hearing problems, their ear, nose and throat consultant refers Joe to a specialist who diagnoses him with autism.

-The story then follows how the dysfunctional family, including Rebecca (who feels invisible), Eddie and Nicola (who are coping with their own relationship problems) and tactless grandad Maurice cope with Joe's situation and their own apparent social disorders.
+The story then follows how the dysfunctional family, including Joe's older half-sister Rebecca (who feels invisible), Eddie and Nicola (who are coping with their own relationship problems) and tactless grandad Maurice, cope with Joe's situation and their own apparent social disorders.